nicbou/timeline-old/README.md

 # Personal timeline

-This software collects personal data from different sources, and displays it on a personal timeline.
-It's like the timeline in your photos app, but for more than just photos.
+This software collects my data (files, articles, comments, geolocation...) from different sources, and displays it on a timeline.
+It's a mix between a personal diary, a personal history, photo stream and backup tool.

 ## The backend

-It can import data from different sources, including APIs and archives.
-The data sources and all the timeline entries can be managed with the API (URL: `/api`).
+The backend routinely imports new data from different sources.
+The data is turned into entries that can appear on the timeline.
+The data sources and the timeline entries can be accessed through an API at `/api`.

 ## The frontend

-There's also a web app that lets you navigate your timeline day by day, and keep a daily diary.
+The frontend lets you browse your timeline day by day, and keep a daily diary.

 ![](https://nicolasbouliane.com/images/Screenshot-2021-02-03-at-14.56.20.png)